At The Analysis Factor, we are on a mission to help researchers improve their statistical skills so they can do amazing research.

 Stage 2: Linear Modeling

-This one is pretty big.
+This stage is pretty big.

 When you transition to Stage 2, there is a qualitative shift in your skills that will be the foundation for everything else.